Content Workflow Basics in Drupal 7

 - Workflow Content Permissions implements permissions to view or edit the fields of any content type that is in a workflow.

 - Workflow Extensions makes possible a range of workflow user interface improvements.

 - Workflow Post-Install is invaluable when you add workflow functionality to a site with existing content, which consequently has no state.
 This module lets you set a state en masse.

 Letters of Transit

-We will demonstrate how to easily put together the essential elements for controlling the transition of content through a workflow.
-In our simple example, we envision a content writer submitting a new article, which must be vetted by a moderator to confirm that it is appropriate for the website.
+I will demonstrate how to easily put together the essential elements for controlling the transition of content through a workflow.
+In our simple example, I envision a content writer submitting a new article, which must be vetted by a moderator to confirm that it is appropriate for the website.
 If approved, an editor will likely polish its content, prior to submitting it to a publisher for final approval before it goes live.

 To follow this demonstration, install and enable the Workflow module, including its submodules Workflow Field and Workflow UI.
 Be sure to assign sufficient permissions for your chosen roles — in this case: writer, moderator, editor, and publisher.